Hearing loss in adults | Kore whakarongo i roto i te hunga pakeke

 Hearing Dogs NZ(external link) Hearing Dogs NZ is an independent charitable trust that assesses, selects, trains and places Hearing Dogs with deaf and severely hearing impaired New Zealanders.
 Hearing Dogs are placed at no charge to the deaf person receiving the dog.

 There is funding for hearing aids(external link) available.
-There are also lots of products(external link) that can improve your quality of life with hearing loss, such as telephones, tv and telephone amplifiers, personal listening devices and so on.
+There are also lots of products that can improve your quality of life with hearing loss, such as telephones, TV and telephone amplifiers and personal listening devices.
+Find out ore about deaf or hearing loss equipment for adults(external link)

 The following links provide further information about hearing loss.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Hearing problems(external link) Patient Info, UK, 2018
+Hearing loss(external link) Patient Info, UK

-Otosclerosis(external link) Patient Info, UK, 2018
+Otosclerosis(external link) Patient Info, UK

 Apps